Mandatory Kick-Off IBA

 For more information you can visit the website of the Eurekaweek or follow the Facebook page and Instagram page for the latest updates.
 Registration opens soon!

-Usually around the end of August, ESN Rotterdam will organize the ESN Introduction Days.
+Typically towards the end of August (exact dates TBD), ESN Rotterdam will organize the ESN Introduction Days.
 These days are focused on meeting over 300 other international students and getting to know Rotterdam.
-This event will be THREE days filled with great activities to make you familiar with Rotterdam and its amazing student life.
+This event will be three days filled with great activities to make you familiar with Rotterdam and its amazing student life.
 The memories you make and the friends you’ll find will stay with you for a lifetime!

 ESN Rotterdam also offers the ESN Buddy Programme where you are paired with a fellow current student to exchange knowledge, gain insights about different cultures, and a to meet new people in Rotterdam.

-This weekend is the perfect opportunity to meet new friends and make lots of unforgettable memories.
+This weekend (exact dates TBD) is the perfect opportunity to meet new friends and make lots of unforgettable memories.
 Are you up for some fun to start your student life in the best way?

-This event is brought to you by RSM STAR, in collaboration with IBA Programme Management (PM).
+This event is brought to you by the study association RSM STAR, in collaboration with IBA Programme Management (PM).
 This event is highly recommended by PM, so why not check it out?
 For more information about this event please click here.

 For an overview of all of the welcome activities specially organized for new students at the Erasmus University Rotterdam and also lots of helpful information about student life, university facilities, and life in Rotterdam please check out the Erasmus University Rotterdam’s official welcome page.